emads22/eminem-lyric-package/docs/index.md

 For more information and usage instructions, visit the [PyPI page](https://pypi.org/project/eminem_lyric/).

 ## Usage
-To use the Eminem Lyric package, follow these steps:
+To use the eminem_lyric package, follow these steps:

 1. Import the `EminemLyric` class from the package.
 2. Create an instance of the `EminemLyric` class, providing the title of the Eminem song.